Small Business Acquisition Case Study – Landscaping Company

 7. Outcome

 The transaction took longer than Sonia and Jolene had expected.
-However, transaction delays are not unusual and are somewhat expected.
+However, transaction delays are not unusual and should be expected.

 The main delays were the issues with the inaccurate financial reports and the three-month training period that Jolene went through before buying the company.
-In total, this delayed the transaction by about four months.
+In total, these issues delayed the transaction by about four months.

-After completing due diligence, the transaction was funded, and Jolene took over the business.
-Jolene's three months of training at the SpringSporut ensured a smooth transition to new ownership.
+After due diligence was completed, the transaction was funded, and Jolene took over the business.
+Jolene's three months of training at the SpringSprout ensured a smooth transition to new ownership.

 Need to finance a small business acquisition?